-Pressing Enter opens the sub-menu to show the configuration of devices (e.g. HDD) on the computer's SATA Ports.
+Pressing Enter opens the sub-menu to show the configuration of an HDD on the computer's SATA Ports.

 OffBoard SATA/NVme Controller Configuration (Main Menu)

 Pressing Enter opens the sub-menu to show the configuration of any devices on the off board SATA/NVme Controller if applicable.